MiroslavHustak/FSharp-Coding-Guidelines/README.md

 It may be tolerated for really quick throwaway testing, when your strict functional boss is not looking and you can't be bothered to type out a proper match.
 It must never appear in committed code.

-The same applies to `Option.get` and `.Value` on `Nullable<T>`.
+The same applies to `Option.get`.

 **No `Nullable<T>` in F# Code**

-Nullable<T> is a .NET interop representation of an optional value.
-Use Option<T> in F# application and domain code.

-Nullable<T> must not appear in F# code: no F# function, record field, or DU case may take or return it.
-Convert it to Option<T> at .NET interop boundaries, and convert back only when an external API requires it.
+`Nullable<T>` is a .NET interop representation of an optional value and must not appear in F# code.
+Convert it to `Option<T>` at .NET interop boundaries (see the relevant rule above).

-Hand-rolled match ...
-Some v -> Nullable(v) | None -> Nullable() conversions are strictly prohibited.
+Hand-rolled `match ...
+Some v -> Nullable(v) | None -> Nullable()` conversions are strictly prohibited.

 **Reflection-Free Code**

-Reflection is dangerous because it bypasses the type system at runtime; therefore it is prohibited in application logic.
+Reflection moves type checking from compile time to runtime.
+Renamed members, changed signatures and missing cases become runtime exceptions, string-based member access is invisible to refactoring tools, and reflection can bypass encapsulation and F# invariants (private constructors, immutability, non-null guarantees).
+It also conflicts with trimming and Native AOT.
+Therefore reflection is prohibited in application logic.

+Reflection means the `System.Reflection` APIs (`GetMethod`, `GetProperty`, `Invoke`, `Activator.CreateInstance`, and the like), `FSharp.Reflection`, and reflection-driven features such as `%A`.
+Type tests (`:?`), `typeof<T>` not passed to reflection APIs, `nameof`, and attributes consumed by the compiler are not reflection.
+Prefer `nameof` and source generators over their reflective equivalents.

 When evaluating third-party libraries, distinguish between two cases:
-- Reflection hidden behind a clean API boundary — acceptable, provided it does not leak into your code, does not degrade performance in critical paths, and a reflection-free alternative of comparable quality does not exist.
+- **Reflection hidden behind a clean API boundary** is acceptable if all of the following hold:
+  - It does not leak into your code.
+  - It does not degrade performance in critical paths.
+  - It is compatible with trimming/AOT, if you use them.
+  - No reflection-free alternative of comparable quality exists (prefer source-generated variants).
+  - Values produced by reflection-based deserialization are validated at the boundary, because such libraries can violate F# invariants, including nullness.
-- Reflection that surfaces in your code — for example, through attributes, runtime type tokens, or untyped expressions — is prohibited on the same grounds as reflection in application logic.
+- **Reflection that surfaces in your code** is prohibited on the same grounds as reflection in application logic.
+This means your code must not pass `Type` values, `MethodInfo`, or member names as strings to reflect over.
+Attributes that are a library's documented public contract are not in themselves a violation.

 **Explicit Deserialization over Implicit Mapping**

 Prefer deserialization libraries that require explicit field declarations such as `Thoth.Json.Net`, so that structural mismatches between expected and actual data are caught eagerly rather than silently swallowed.

+**`%A` Format Specifier**

+`%A` uses reflection at runtime, so it is an exception to the Reflection-Free Code rule, allowed only in test code, only for diagnostics, and sparingly.

+- Production: Prohibited.
+It is slow, allocation-heavy, incompatible with trimming/AOT, and its output is neither stable nor complete (large structures are truncated).
+Use explicit formatting (`%s`, `%d`, `%O`) or a structured logger.
+- Tests: Use with caution, preferably not in loops, generators, or on large collections.

 ## 4. Code Structure & Patterns